Love Letter to a New Widow

 Not the kind you had before (sorry!).

 It's ok.
 You are way past capacity.
 You are beyond "keeping it together."
 You are too limited to put on masks and please other people (who have no idea).
 You are going to fail.
-Widowhood is a sh** show.
+Widowhood can feel like falling apart.

 It's a gift, actually!
 You're going to learn mercy, grace, and love from it's truest sources- God and safe people (and widowhood is full of great company).